maquanyi/oci2docker/Godeps/_workspace/src/github.com/opencontainers/specs/ROADMAP.md

 * Windows
 * Linux

-*Owner:* robdolinms as lead coordinator
+*Owner:*

 ### Full Lifecycle Hooks
 Ensure that we have lifecycle hooks in the correct places with full coverage over the container lifecycle.

-Will probably go away with Vish's work on splitting create and start, and if we have exec.

 *Owner:*

-### Distributable Format

-A common format for serializing and distributing bundles.

-*Owner:* vbatts